Great Easton, Leicestershire: Time Team

-Great Easton was visited by archaeological television programme Time Team and the finds included 14th century pottery, a brick surface thought to be related to the village's old slaughterhouse and a Chinese "cash coin".
+In 2003 Great Easton was visited by the archaeological television programme Time Team and the finds included 14th-century pottery, a brick surface thought to be related to the village's old slaughterhouse and a Chinese "cash coin".
 It appeared on Channel 4 as part of Time Team's Big Dig.
-The Chinese "cash coin" was placed in the ground for a joke by a local and made the feature in that episode.
+The Chinese coin was placed in the ground for a joke by a local and made the feature in that episode.